 Travel, in my humble opinion, is not just about the destination.
 The “getting there” part is also an enjoyable affair.
 Despite having to spend ten hours barely able to sleep in a bus, sharing a seat with a rooster for two hours at the back of a cramped van, and enduring the smell of gasoline on a 2-hour boat ride, it was still a great experience that made the destination a more delightful conquest.
 And Caramoan is indeed a delightful conquest!

-14 April 2017 – Added info about driving from Manila to Caramoan
+19 August 2017 – You can now drive from Manila to Caramoan